bobanetwork/boba_legacy/boba_documentation/Price_Data_Feeds_Overview.md

 ## 3. Turing

-*Note: Turing is currently in testing on Boba Rinkeby*

 Turing is Boba's off-chain compute system, and among many other things - you can fetch real-world market price data too!
 Turing gives you the flexibility to select and set up your own data source, if your use case demands it.
 Or even select and work with any other reliable service that can help provide such data

 In the background, Turing works with a modified L2Geth, by intercepting and injecting the tx with real world responses.
-Learn more about Turing [here](https://github.com/omgnetwork/optimism-v2/tree/develop/packages/boba/turing)
+Learn more about Turing [here](https://github.com/bobanetwork/boba/tree/develop/packages/boba/turing)

 Note: Unlike a feed contract where every data query remains on-chain, Turing requests are a call to the external endpoint to retrieve the price data - which are subject to unavailability or distortion.
 Best practices include using multiple on-chain oracles and/or off-chain 'augmentation' where off-chain compute is used to estimate the reliability of on-chain oracles.